alirezaabbaszadeh/RL-lookback-LeadLag-signature/README.md

 Set `LEADLAG_RESULTS_ROOT` to define the default results directory (overridden by `--results-root` when provided).

 Key flags:
-- `--list` enumerates packaged scenarios (use with `--json` for machine-readable output).
+- `--list` enumerates packaged scenarios (use with `--json` or `--format json` for machine-readable output).
-- `--json` emits a structured summary (selected scenarios, per-scenario status, aggregate path).
+- `--format json` (or `--json`) emits a structured summary (selected scenarios, per-scenario status, aggregate path).
+- `--scenarios <name or path>...` runs explicit scenario selections (ignores include/exclude filters).
+- `--validate <scenario>` loads and checks a scenario configuration without executing it.
+- `--skip-existing` skips scenarios that already have successful outputs under the results root.
+- `--status` inspects a results directory and reports run status (combine with `--json` for machine-readable output).
 - `--runner {auto,scenario,dynamic,rl}` overrides the auto-detected runner.
 - `--max-scenarios N` limits execution to the first N filtered configs.
 - `--log-level` / `--log-path` control structured logging (defaults to `<results-root>/main.log`).